ctpickard/SSAC-2017-/README.md

 I remember having difficulty figuring out what to run in the command line for the next step.
 Once it worked, though, a single command unzipped every file and stored it in the destination folder I specified.
 When I re-figure that out I will update this README.

+You can use this application to easily unzip 7Z files via the App Store [here](https://itunes.apple.com/us/app/the-unarchiver/id425424353?mt=12).
+I did this and it worked very smoothly, super simple.

 ## Starter Link to Working with SportVU Data

 I found this [link](http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html) on opening and working with SportVU data in R.